4D-Game/sdk/docs/index.md

 # 4D-Game SDK

-The 4D-Game SDK allows you to create a physical Game wich can be controlled with a Gamepad over a Raspberry Pi.
+The 4D-Game SDK allows you to create a physical Game which can be controlled with a Gamepad over a Raspberry Pi.
 To create a game, every Player (Gamepad) gets it's own Raspberry Pi (**Controller**).
 The control of the Game is done by one Raspberry Pi called the **Gamecontrol**.

 ## Gameloop

 The course of every game can be described by a state machine called the gameloop.
-It is consisting of the _idle-_, _start-_, _run-_ and _end-_States wich are controlled by the **Gamecontrol**.
+It is consisting of the _idle-_, _start-_, _run-_ and _end-_States which are controlled by the **Gamecontrol**.

 ```mermaid
 stateDiagram-v2